-

 Are there financial aid options available for nursing students in Tampa?

-Yes, nursing students in Tampa can explore various financial aid options, including scholarships, grants, loans, and work-study programs.
+Yes, nursing students in Tampa can explore financial aid options, including scholarships, grants, loans, and work-study programs.
 Some healthcare facilities may also offer tuition reimbursement or assistance for nursing students.